waterinag/eqipa-docs/docs/tool-setup/system-setup.md

 | Redis          | Required for Celery queue                     |
 | Apache2 + uWSGI| For production deployment                     |

-You're now ready to proceed with setting up the Django app. → [Continue to Running App Locally](run-locally.md)
+You're now ready to proceed with setting up the Django app. → [Continue to Running tool in Development Mode](development-mode.md)